voxel51/api-js/README.md

 # Voxel51 API JavaScript Client Library

-This package defines a JavaScript client library built on [Node.js](https://nodejs.org/en) for accessing the Voxel51 Vision Services API.
+This package defines a JavaScript client library built on [Node.js](https://nodejs.org/en) for interacting with the Voxel51 Vision Services Platform.

 The library is implemented with
 [ES6-style classes](http://es6-features.org/#ClassDefinition) and uses